Why do Meyer sets diffract?: Abstract

 \section{Abstract}

-Given a weak model set $\oplam(W)$ in a locally compact Abelian group we construct a relatively dense set of common Bragg peaks for all subsets $\Lambda \subseteq \oplam(W)$ with non-trivial Bragg spectrum.
-Next, for each $\eps>0$ we construct a relatively dense set $P_\eps$ which are common $\eps$-norm almost periods for the diffraction, pure point, absolutely continuous and singular continuous spectrum, respectively, for all subsets $\Lambda \subseteq \oplam(W)$.
-We use the Fibonacci model set to illustrate these phenomena, and extend the results to arbitrary weighted Dirac combs with weak Meyer set support.
-We complete the paper by discussing some extensions of the existence of the generalized Eberlein decomposition for measures with weak Meyer set support.
+Given a weak model set in a locally compact Abelian, group we construct a relatively dense set of common Bragg peaks for all its subsets that have non-trivial Bragg spectrum.
+Next, we construct a relatively dense set of common norm almost periods for the diffraction, pure point, absolutely continuous and singular continuous spectrum, respectively, of all its subsets.
+We use the Fibonacci model set to illustrate these phenomena.
+We extend all these results to arbitrary translation bounded weighted Dirac combs supported within some Meyer set.
+We complete the paper by discussing extensions of the existence of the generalized Eberlein decomposition for measures supported within some Meyer set.